 Keep in mind that for every 100 IU that you ingest, you raise your 25 hydroxy D in ng/ml by about 1.

-I've even run into some clients who needed to increase their intake to 4000 or 5000 IUs, and in one case, 10,000 IUs per day to get their 25 hydroxy D in the optimal range - this last case was a woman who suffered with a severe deficiency (15 ng/ml) and symptoms of osteomalacia.
+I've even run into some clients who needed to increase their intake to 4,000 or 5,000 IUs, and in one case, 10,000 IUs per day to get their 25 hydroxy D into the optimal range - this last case was a woman who suffered with a severe deficiency (15 ng/ml) and symptoms of osteomalacia.